Why slow and steady wins the race when creating

 This is the very reason New Year's resolutions so often fail.
 The fitness industry sells us this "all fired up" marketing and made a killing every January.

-Let's not buy into it
+Let's not buy into the stress

 Let's not buy into the the mad, stressful fake promisses of "getting 10.000 subscribers in 3 months on autopilot".